-- The tree is built by taking the initial state and identifying some states that can be obtained by applying a single operator. - These new states become the children of the initial state in the tree. - These new states are then examined to see if they are the goal state. - If not, the process is repeated on the new states. - We can formalise this description by giving an algorithm for it.
+- Systematically generate a search tree - The tree is built by taking the initial state and identifying some states that can be obtained by applying a single operator. - These new states become the children of the initial state in the tree. - These new states are then examined to see if they are the goal state. - If not, the process is repeated on the new states. - We can formalise this description by giving an algorithm for it.